On the representation types of finite EI categories: Introduction

 \section{Introduction}

-The concept of \textit{finite EI categories} is introduced and studied by Dieck, L\"{u}ck, Webb, Xu, etc in \cite{Dieck, Luck, Webb1, Webb2, Webb3, Xu1, Xu2}.
-They are small categories with finitely many morphisms such that every endomorphism is an isomorphism.
-Particular examples of finite EI categories include finite groups (viewed as finite EI categories with one object), finite posets, and free categories of finite acyclic quivers.
-Consequently, the representation theory of finite EI categories are more general than the representation theories of these structures.
+\textit{Finite EI categories} are small categories with finitely many morphisms such that every endomorphism is an isomorphism.
+They are studied in different areas as topology (\cite{Dieck, Luck}), representation theory (\cite{Dietrich1, Dietrich2, Li1, Li2, Webb2, Webb3, Xu2}), homological algebra (\cite{Webb1, Xu1, Xu3}), and fusion systems (\cite{AKO, Linckelmann}).
+Interesting examples include finite groups (categories with one object), finite posets, and free categories of finite quivers.

-Let $k$ be an algebraically closed field and $\mathcal{C}$ be a finite EI category.
-A \textit{representation} of $\mathcal{C}$ is a functor from $\mathcal{C}$ to $k$-vec, the category of finite-dimensional $k$-vector spaces.
-A \textit{morphism} between two representations of $\mathcal{C}$ is precisely a natural transformation.
-The finite EI category $\mathcal{C}$ determines a finite-dimensional $k$-algebra $k\mathcal{C}$ called the \textit{category algebra}.
-By Theorem 7.1 of \cite{Mitchell}, the category of representations of $\mathcal{C}$ is Morita equivalent to $k\mathcal{C}$-mod, the category of finitely generated $k\mathcal{C}$-modules.
-The category $\mathcal{C}$ is said to be of \textit{finite representation type} if $k\mathcal{C}$-mod has only finitely many indecomposable objects up to isomorphism.
+For a fixed algebraically closed field $k$, a finite EI category $\mathcal{C}$ determines a finite-dimensional $k$-algebra $k\mathcal{C}$ called the \textit{category algebra}.
+It is said to be of \textit{finite representation type} if $k\mathcal{C}$-mod has only finitely many indecomposable objects up to isomorphism.
 Otherwise, it is said to be of \textit{infinite representation type}.

-Although the classifications of representation types of finite groups, finite acyclic quivers (Gabriel's theorem) and finite posets (see \cite{Loupias}) have already been done a long time ago, the classification of representation types of finite EI categories is far from completion.
-Indeed, even the answer for finite EI categories with only two objects is still unknown.
-Some results on this topic can be found in \cite{Dietrich1, Dietrich2}.

-Intuitively, a (skeletal) finite EI category $\mathcal{C}$ can be regarded as a combination of a finite poset and several finite groups (the automorphism groups of objects).
-Therefore, the representation types of the underlying poset and these finite groups are certainly among the factors determining the representation type of $\mathcal{C}$.
-Indeed, with some easy reduction we show that if $\mathcal{C}$ is of finite representation type, then the underlying poset and all these finite groups should have finite representation type as well.
-However, the converse statement is obviously not true.
-Actually, non-endomorphisms in $\mathcal{C}$ form a disjoint union of bisets (see \cite{Bouc, Webb1} for a description of bisets) under the actions of those automorphism groups, and the structure of these bisets also plays an essential role in determining the representation type of $\mathcal{C}$.
-In this paper we mainly focus on analyzing the structure of these bistes, and derive a lot of useful criteria on the representation type of $\mathcal{C}$.
+In this paper we mainly study the representation types of category algebras $k\mathcal{C}$, where $\mathcal{C}$ has only two or three objects.
+This problem has been considered in Dietrich's thesis (\cite{Dietrich1, Dietrich2}) and some useful criteria of infinite representation type have been acquired.